negoitescumario/ninachora/README.md

 * P - Go up
 * F - Go right

-The rest is also quite simple.
+The rest is also quite simple:

 * I - Insert a pixel
 * O - take Out a pixel